 Our Women’s Services team assist women with one to one employment counselling by request in the areas of career exploration, job search, skill enhancement and employment maintenance.
-We also provide women only workshops monthly in various locations throughout HRM focusing on Women Centric topics.
+We also provide women only workshops monthly onsite and in various locations throughout HRM focusing on Women Centric topics.

 “Valuing Women.
 Working for Change.”